bchao1/bullet/README.md

 </p>

 ***
-> 🎨 Customize bullet list prompts in your Python CLI tool.
-Extensive support for formatting, colors, background colors, and etc.
+> 🎨 Customize prompts in your Python CLI tool.
+Extensive support for formatting, colors, background colors, styling, and etc.
 ***

 ```python